uhasker/getting-things-done-in-next-js/src/chapter8/01-setup.md

 ## Setup

 <div style="text-align: right"> <i> What's a Next.js developer's favorite part of setting up a new project? <br> Installing dependencies.
-It's like Christmas, but every package is a surprise! <br> - From "1000 programming dad-jokes" </i> </div>
+It's like Christmas, every package is a surprise! <br> — From "1000 programming dad-jokes" </i> </div>

 ### Creating a Next.js Project

+In this section, we will setup a clean Next.js project for the following sections.

-Run the following command to create a new Next.js project:
+Let's run the following command to create a new Next.js project:

 ```sh
 pnpm create next-app